whatisnuclear/website/reactor_history.md

 The Heat Transfer Reactor Experiments (HTRE, pronounced "heater") made at the NRTS during the Aircraft Nuclear Propulsion program had air coolant, water/ZrH moderator.
-Some studies were made to understand the options to convert this reactor concept for merchant marine power called the 630A.
+Some studies were made to understand the options to convert this reactor concept into a merchant ship steam generator concept, called the 630A.
 The HTRE-3 at one point was on automatic control and automatically withdrew a control rod due to a faulty flux sensor, causing a power excursion and meltdown.
 HTRE-1/2 and 3 are in the EBR-I museum parking lot (in Idaho) for anyone to visit to this day.